To take his title or not? That’s the question.

 Con: I am the last in my lineup with this title

-We had to add this one as Martin over at Quest Photography mentioned Many Family heritages hinge in their long line of descendants and, even if you’re the last one to continue the family name, taking your spouse’s surname might be out of the question.
+We had to add this one as Zaki over at Zaki Charles Wedding Photography mentioned Many Family heritages hinge in their long line of descendants and, even if you’re the last one to continue the family name, taking your spouse’s surname might be out of the question.

 If you Can, you might want to convince your spouse to take your title on account of the simple fact of the significance of your lineage.